OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

 .. _G-databar: https://www.gbar.dtu.dk/

-Please login to the node type identical to the compute nodes onto which you submit batch jobs.
-See :ref:`compute_node_partitions` and the :ref:`Hardware` page.
+It is recommended to login to the node type identical to the compute nodes onto which you submit batch jobs, see :ref:`compute_node_partitions` and the :ref:`Hardware` page.
-The purpose is to ensure that your compiled code runs on compatible nodes, see :ref:`binary_compiled_code`.
+This rule will ensure that if you build your own compiled code, it is going to run only on compatible compute node hardware, see :ref:`binary_compiled_code`.

 The login nodes  are: